betagouv/api.gouv.fr/_data/guides/autre-cas-usage.md

 tags: cas usage, api particulier
 image: code.jpg
 noindex: false # this page will appear on Google
-publish: true # this page will appear on /guides page
+publish: false # this page will appear on /guides page
 related_guides:
 api:
   - API Particulier